2026 Football Roster Tracker

 Newcomers

 Similarly to their counterparts on the interior line, UAB’s edge rushing crew is going to have to replace some production.
-Starter Ezra Odinjor led the team in pass-rushing snaps and quarterback hurries, but he jumped into the portal at the beginning of 2026, while the versatile Amorie Morrison and the rotational piece Jamichael Rogers have both exhausted their eligibility.
+Starter Ezra Odinjor led the team in pass-rushing snaps and quarterback hurries, but he jumped into the portal at the beginning of 2026.
+Amorie Morrison and Jamichael Rogers are also gone.

-However, the Blazers have an opportunity to retain Chris Burge, who led the team in sacks and quarterback pressures despite ranking fifth in pass-rushing snaps.
-Of UAB players who haven’t yet decided where they’re going to be competing next season, Mortensen and company should perhaps expend the most effort in keeping Burge.
+However, the Blazers have some talent here: Chris Burge, who led the team in sacks and quarterback pressures despite ranking fifth in pass-rushing snaps, has not entered the portal.
 During his second campaign in Birmingham, J’Quan Mason also proved himself a capable player; although he saw diminished snap counts after Dilfer was fired, he turned in solid efforts against Akron, FAU, and Rice.
 The retentions of James Smyre and Myles Cook would give UAB further depth on the edge.

 Linebackers